Brigade Nord: Organisation

 The brigade is in the process of reorganisation.
-A previous transformation of the 2.
-Bataljonen to light infantry has been reverted and a fourth mechanised battalion is being formed.
+A previous transformation of the 2. bataljon to light infantry has been reverted and a fourth mechanised battalion is being formed.
 The reason for a fourth maneuver battalion stated by the Armed Forces is a NATO requirement four combat battalions in the combat brigades of the organisation, but in the words of Lt.-Col. Espen Strande, the army's chief public communications officer, the army has the sufficient armament and equipment for only two.
 A tender for new main battle tanks for the army is in progress with the 2A7 version of the German Leopard 2 currently operated and the South Korean K2 Black Panther as the two contenders for the order.
 However the current quantity of tanks in the Norwegian Army is insufficient for four tank squadrons and the Chief of the Army Major-General Lars Lervik has stated a requirement for at least 72 new tanks with a preference for 84 units.

+History

+Despite the fact that the brigade was first established in 2002, it is a continuation of older decommissioned combat formation.
+The brigade traces its history back to the end of the Second World War, when the British government requested Norwegian military support in the British zone of Allied-occupied Germany.
+In 1946, the Independent Norwegian Brigade (in Norwegian: Tysklandsbrigaden, lit.
+'The German Brigade') was founded.
+This expeditionary brigade consisted of a contingent of 4200 young conscripts, which served six months in Germany, before the next contingent carried on with the service.
+The brigade, under the command of the Norwegian Army Command Germany (Tysklandskommandoen), was stationed in Schleswig-Holstein.
+In total, twelve contingents served in Germany between January 1947 and April 1953.